chauff/cse1500-web-transcripts/Lecture-2.md

 </html>
 ```

-XHTML was designed to make processing of Web pages easier for machines with a very strict set of rules.
-The problem though was that HTML is written by developers, not machines and it turned out to be too much hassle to always write valid XHTML.
-Browsers were able to render invalid XHTML pages properly and thus XHTML was eventually abandoned in favour of HTML5, which is not only less strict but also added a host of new features to the language.
+XHTML was designed to make processing of Web pages **easier for machines** by having a very strict set of rules.
+The problem though was that (X)HTML is written by developers, not machines and it turned out to be too much hassle to write valid XHTML.
+Moreover, browsers were and are able to render invalid XHTML pages properly (so why even try to write valid XHTML?) and thus XHTML was eventually abandoned in favour of HTML5, which is not only less strict but also added a host of new features to the language.

 With the host of new features **browser compatibility** issues returned: some browser vendors are faster than others in implementing W3C standards (in addition to their own non-standardized features).
 A good resource to check which browser versions support which HTML5 feature (and to what extent) is [caniuse.com](http://caniuse.com/).
+We

 ### The move towards HTML5

 The initial list of HTML tags (1991/92) was **static**: `<title> <a> <isindex> <plaintext> <listing> <p> <h1> <address> <hp1> <dl> <dt> <ul>`.
-JavaScript was created within 10 days (*which explains many of the JavaScript quirks) in May 1995 by Brendan Eich (a co-founder of Mozilla) at the time at Netscape; this was the beginning of client-side **dynamic** scripting for the browser. **Plugins** (the most famous being Adobe Flash in 1996) were created to go beyond what at the time was possible with HTML.
-HTML5 was a drive to return rich content **directly** into the browser, without the need for plugins or addons. **Semantic HTML** became a popular wish to enable large-scale automated processing of Web content (whilst avoiding anything that looks like XML).
+JavaScript was created within 10 days (*which explains many of the JavaScript quirks*) in May 1995 by [Brendan Eich](https://twitter.com/BrendanEich) (a co-founder of Mozilla who is also behind the browser [brave](https://brave.com/), developed to block out ads and trackers) at the time at Netscape; this was the beginning of client-side **dynamic** scripting for the browser.

+**Plugins** (the most famous being Adobe Flash in 1996) were created to go beyond what at the time was possible with HTML.
+HTML5 was a drive to return rich content **directly** into the browser, without the need for plugins or addons.

 HTML5 introduced a number of **semantic HTML elements** including `<article> <footer> <header> <main> <aside> <section> <output>`.
 Semantic elements provide **meaning** but do not force a particular presentation.
 Older HTML elements (pre-HTML5) often do force a particular presentaiton, e.g. `<b>` or `<i>`.
 At the same time, those heavily used HTML elements cannot be moved to an obsolete state - as this would inevitably break a large portion of the Web.
 For the browser vendors, backwards compatibility is a necessity, not an option.
+It should be pointed out that **Semantic HTML** is quite different from the vision of the [Semantic Web](https://www.w3.org/standards/semanticweb/).

 As a guideline, when creating an HTML document, it is always best to select the **most specific** element to represent your content (instead of only using `<div>`'s).